Skip to main content

 Writing a literature review is about developing an understanding of the contextual ecology of your research problem, or question.

 The process of writing a literature review can be broken down into several major activities:

-- Selecting your topic and developing search terms
+- Select your topic and develop search terms

-- Research - use the library's Discovery Search or use specific databases if you want a smaller, more focused results list.
+- Research - use the library's Quick Search or use specific databases if you want a smaller, more focused results list.
 Scan the literature, start to narrow your area of interest down.

 - Discover relationships between sources

 - Identify major themes and concepts

 - Identify gaps and disagreements

 - Organize and manage your sources (this is where Zotero enters the process)

 email@example.com 604-844-3840 520 East 1st Avenue, Vancouver, BC